Tour de France 2022 stage-by-stage guide

 Stage 2, Saturday 2 July: Roskilde-Nyborg, 202.5km

-This long stage could prove pivotal as the peloton traces Denmark’s northern coastline, where crosswinds could split the back and put a serious dent in the hopes of those on the wrong side.
+This long stage could prove pivotal as the peloton traces Denmark’s northern coastline, where crosswinds could split the pack and put a serious dent in the hopes of those on the wrong side.
 Three categorised climbs feature in the middle of the stage before what is set to be a spectacular finale across the Great Belt Bridge.

+Stage 2 report: Fabio Jakobsen claims maiden Tour de France stage win after chaotic finish on day two

 Stage 3, Sunday 3 July: Vejle-Sonderborg, 182km